uchagani/snips_helper/README.md

 pip3 install snips_helper
 ```

-The installations instructions below are have been tested on a raspberry pi 3 with Raspbian Stretch Lite.
+The installation instructions below have been tested on a raspberry pi 3 with Raspbian Stretch Lite.
 For other platforms, install the latest chrome browser and chromedriver.
-See Usage at the end of this document for instructions on how to use snips-helper.
+See Usage at the end of this document for instructions on how to use snips_helper.
 This has only been tested with python3 and as such is listed as a requirement.

 ## Pre-reqs
 ```